 Don't Stop Your Current Regimen of Diet, Exercise, Medication, or Other Therapies

-The effectiveness of these treatments is proven, and nutritional supplements should remain just that—complementary to your good health practices.
-You may need to take the supplements for a couple of months before you see any results, which makes it all that more important to continue your current treatments.
+The effectiveness of these treatments is proven, and nutritional supplements should remain just that — complementary to your good health practices.
+You may need to take the supplements for a couple of months before you see any results, which makes it that much more important to continue your current treatments.